dotnet/csharplang/proposals/roles.md

 The underlying type of an extension type shall be at least as accessible as the extension type itself.
 This declares a ref struct type with that name.
 It inherits from type `System.ValueType`.

+TODO what kind of type is an extension or role?
 TODO how do we emit an extension type versus a handcrafted ref struct?
 TODO how do we emit the relationship to underlying type? base type or special constructor?